kafkaesque-io/pulsar-test-results/results-apache-pulsar-2.7.1_kesque_1.md

 Perf client in these tests can be connected using bastion

-- [ ] Docker images install in Minikube/kind using Helm
+- [x] Docker images install in Minikube/kind using Helm
-- [ ] Helm upgrade from previous release to new Docker images
+- [x] Helm upgrade from previous release to new Docker images
-- [ ] Rollout restart Zookeeper with connected perf client
-- [ ] Rollout restart BookKeeper with connected perf client
-- [ ] Rollout restart Broker with connected perf client
-- [ ] Rollout restart Proxy with connected perf client

 ### Deployment using cloud-based Kubernetes cluster

 Perf client in these tests must be external to the cluster

-- [ ] Upgrade from previous release to new Docker images
+- [x] Upgrade from previous release to new Docker images
 - [ ] Rollout restart Zookeeper with connected perf client
 - [ ] Rollout restart BookKeeper with connected perf client
 - [ ] Rollout restart Broker with connected perf client